yalicee/oct-2022-fun-data-structures/README.md

 testStack.peek() // returns 'pear'
 ```

+## Queues

 2. Implement a `createQueue` factory function that returns a queue instance.
-The `createQueue` constructor will take a single argument representing the limit of the number of items in the queue.
+The `createQueue` function will take a single argument representing the limit of the number of items in the queue.
 E.g.

 ```js